 - Mount the spare on the lug nuts, then tighten them by hand.

 - Lower the vehicle slightly and tighten the lug nuts with a wrench.

 - Replace the hubcap.
 If it no longer fits, stow it with your flat.

 - Check the pressure of the spare to ensure it is safe to drive on.

 - Drive to a service center.
 Spares are intended for temporary use and shouldn’t be used for high-speed driving.

 Need More Help?
 Contact Dakota Chrysler Center

 Our highly trained service department is always here to answer your questions.
 Whether you’re looking for Jeep Wrangler headlights or help replacing tires, we have you covered.
 Don’t hesitate to contact us today if you’d like to find out more, or come into our dealership in Wahpeton today!
 Be sure to check out our service specials while you’re here.
-While you’re here, check out our guide to jumpstarting a car, unlocking a stuck steering wheel, and the benefits of genuine OEM Chrysler parts.
+While you’re here, check out our guide to jumpstarting a car, unlocking a stuck steering wheel, comprehensive car insurance, and the benefits of genuine OEM Chrysler parts.
 Also, be sure to see how you can save on an oil change when you shop with us, as well as how to rotate a tire and check tire pressure.
 From changing flat tires to learning about antifreeze, our team is ready to help you!